 3. Dried Fruits

-4. Electrolyte Infused Water
+4. Electrolyte-Infused Water

 When it comes to the proper operation of our bodies, electrolytes play a critical part in everything from the regulation of nerve and muscle function to hydration.
 Calcium, sodium, potassium, phosphate, chlorine, and magnesium are the electrolytes that make up the body.
-A large number of these vital minerals are lost through perspiration.
+A large number of these vital minerals are lost through sweat.

 Recently, we have also written an article on how much water you should drink when Mountain biking if you want to check this out.